 The diminished triad is most often used as an approach chord, waiting to be resolved by moving the 3rd and 5th one half step up.
 Play the notes C-Eb-Gb and then move to C-E-G and you will see how nice this resolution sounds, it has an unstable quality just waiting to be wrapped up nicely.
 Now, before we get into any specific examples let’s take a look at augmented triads.

 Many stringed instruments have specific triad shapes to be used and memorized while playing.
 It is a helpful way of always knowing where to find the basic notes of any chord.
-Before we mention a couple of these specific triad shapes, we first must comment on inversions.
-Inversions deal with the relationship to the bass note of the triad.
+This could be a life saver during improvisation and jam sessions.

 It will take some initial memorization of these triads when you first start to learn them.
 Pick a major triad shape and make sure you play the root, third, and fifth, and pay attention to which inversion you are playing.